 - <CHECKPOINT-BEGIN>: Indicates the start of the checkpoint.
-At this point, the DBMS takes a snapshot of the current ATT and DPT, which are referenced in the <CHECKPOINT-END> record. - <CHECKPOINT-END>: When the checkpoint has completed.
+At this point, the DBMS takes a snapshot of the current ATT and DPT, which are referenced in the <CHECKPOINT-END> record.
+Transactions that start after the checkpoint initiation are not included in the ATT. - <CHECKPOINT-END>: When the checkpoint has completed.
 It contains the ATT + DPT, captured just as the <CHECKPOINT-BEGIN> log record is written.